biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 3rd Place

-Church:	Evangel A/G, Williamsville, NY
+* **Church**: Evangel A/G, Williamsville, NY
-Coaches:	Erin Grow, Brian Grow (assistant)
+* **Coaches**: Erin Grow, Brian Grow (assistant)
+* **Team**:
-Team:	Hillari Wyatt
+    * Hillari Wyatt
-Kourtni Wyatt
+    * Kourtni Wyatt
-Brandon Zych
+    * Brandon Zych
-Jordan Zych
+    * Jordan Zych
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to Grace A/G, Syracuse, NY 45 to 85
+  * Round 2: Lost to The Church at Briargate #1, Colorado Springs, CO 85 to 140
+  * Round 3: Lost to Cedar Part A/G, "Ferocious", Bothell, WA 75 to 170
+  * Round 4: Won against Harvest A/G, Fort Worth, TX 155 to 125
+  * Round 5: Won against First A/G, Lexington, NC 70 to 40
+  * Round 6: Won against New Life A/G, Ellendale, ND 230 to -10
+  * Round 7: Won against First A/G #2, Lexington, KY 105 to 70
+  * Playoff: Won against Grace A/G, Syracuse, NY
 * **Round Robin**:
-Round 1: Lost to Crossway Church, Valencia, PA 90 to 200 Round 2: Lost to Galena A/G, Galena, KS 55 to 120
+  * Round 1: Lost to Crossway Church, Valencia, PA 90 to 200
+  * Round 2: Lost to Galena A/G, Galena, KS 55 to 120
-Round 3: Lost to Calvary Temple, Indianapolis, IN 80 to 185 Round 4: Lost to Central A/G, Superior, WI -15 to 135
+  * Round 3: Lost to Calvary Temple, Indianapolis, IN 80 to 185
+  * Round 4: Lost to Central A/G, Superior, WI -15 to 135
-Round 5: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 100 to 220
+  * Round 5: Lost to Cedar Park A/G, "Ferocious", Bothell, WA 100 to 220
-Round 6: Lost to The Church at Briargate #1, Colorado Springs, CO 55 to 60 Round 7: Won against First A/G, San Angelo, TX 130 to 15 Round 8: Lost to Christian Temple, Houston, TX 0 to 180 Round 9: Lost to Faith A/G, Orlando, FL 30 to 55
+  * Round 6: Lost to The Church at Briargate #1, Colorado Springs, CO 55 to 60
+  * Round 7: Won against First A/G, San Angelo, TX 130 to 15
+  * Round 8: Lost to Christian Temple, Houston, TX 0 to 180
+  * Round 9: Lost to Faith A/G, Orlando, FL 30 to 55
-Round 10: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 105 to 170 Round 11: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 145 to 45 Round 12: Lost to First A/G #1, Lexington, KY 70 to 240 Round 13: Won against Calvary A/G, Dunwoody, GA 180 to 105 Round 14: Won against Braeswood A/G, Houston, TX 95 to 75
+  * Round 10: Lost to Cedar Park A/G, "Fast and Furious", Bothell, WA 105 to 170
+  * Round 11: Won against The Church at Briargate, "Shrewd Snakes", Colorado Springs, CO 145 to 45
+  * Round 12: Lost to First A/G #1, Lexington, KY 70 to 240
+  * Round 13: Won against Calvary A/G, Dunwoody, GA 180 to 105
+  * Round 14: Won against Braeswood A/G, Houston, TX 95 to 75
-Round 15: Lost to Nixa A/G, Nixa, MO 90 to 100
+  * Round 15: Lost to Nixa A/G, Nixa, MO 90 to 100
-Round 16: Lost to Calvary A/G, Toledo, OH 60 to 130
+  * Round 16: Lost to Calvary A/G, Toledo, OH 60 to 130
-Round 17: Lost to Tacoma Life Center, Tacoma, WA 50 to 205 Round 18: Lost to James River A/G, "Salt", Ozark, MO 40 to 205 Round 19: Won against Aurora First A/G, Aurora, CO 135 to 65
+  * Round 17: Lost to Tacoma Life Center, Tacoma, WA 50 to 205
+  * Round 18: Lost to James River A/G, "Salt", Ozark, MO 40 to 205
+  * Round 19: Won against Aurora First A/G, Aurora, CO 135 to 65
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}